THE WHAT AND WHY

 Typically during your Third and/or Fourth Year

-Turn in Completed Thesis Proposal Form to the Honors Center.
-The soft turn in date for this form is September 15th to ensure you are on track.
+Turn in the Completed Thesis Proposal Form via the link in the pertinent announcement for your semester and year of graduation in the TMC.
+The soft turn-in date for this form is the third week of your semester before graduation (so fall for spring graduation, etc) to ensure you are on track.

-Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College by the last day of classes of the semester in which you plan to graduate.
+Be sure to meet with your Faculty Mentor to agree on a schedule for reviewing your progress, submitting drafts, making final revisions, etc. Theses with approval signatures are due to the Honors College one week before grades are due to the Registrar's Office, the semester you plan to graduate.

 Please use the Thesis Formatting Template for your final thesis.